 During the year ended December 31, 2021, the Company permitted employees to exercise the exchange rights on unvested Class P Units, pursuant to Board approval.
-Subsequently, the Company exercised the exchange rights on unvested Class P Units due to the elimination of the UP-C Corporate Structure and Multi-Class Voting Structure Elimination (refer to Note 1 - Organization and Background).
+Subsequently, the Company exercised the exchange rights on unvested Class P Units due to the Holding Company Reorganization (refer to Note 1 - Organization and Background).
 The recipients received a number of shares of Restricted Stock equal in value to the implied "spread value" of the corresponding Class P Units, calculated based on the excess of the public trading price of Class A common stock at the time of the exchange over the per unit participation threshold of such Class P Units.
 The shares of Restricted Stock received are subject to the same vesting terms as the corresponding exchanged unvested Class P units.